-Note that though these represent some of the most common reasons why people procrastinate, there are additional reasons why people do so.
-If you would like to read more about the topic, take a look at the article titled “Why People Procrastinate“.
+However, note that although these represent some of the most common reasons why people procrastinate, there are additional reasons why people do so.
+These reasons are covered in detail in the related guide on the topic, titled “Why People Procrastinate“.

 How people cope with their procrastination

 There are various coping mechanisms that people use in order to deal with their procrastination.
-These include, most notably:
+These include, for example:

 - Bargaining.
 Attempting to explain how you can still achieve your goals, despite your procrastination.
-For example, saying that it’s okay that you wasted half the time that you had for completing a project, because you can still get it done on time if you work twice as fast from now.
+For example, this could involve saying that it’s okay that you wasted half the time that you had for completing a project, because you can still get it done on time if you work twice as fast as planned from now on.

 - Comparison.
 Comparing your procrastination issues to someone else’s problems or to your past behavior, in an attempt to downplay your current actions.
-For example, saying that your procrastination is acceptable, because someone else that you know procrastinates even more.
+For example, this could involve saying that your procrastination is acceptable, because someone else that you know procrastinates even more.

 - Valorization.
 Taking pride or pretending to take pride in how much you procrastinate.
-For example, boasting to your friends about how much you procrastinated before an exam.
+For example, this could involve boasting to your friends about how much you procrastinated before an exam.

 - Humor.
-Using humor to downplay or validate your procrastination problem, either through self-deprecating humor or through the mockery those who are more productive than you.
-For example, laughing with your friends about how you’re not able to get things done in college despite the fact that you’re spending so much money on your degree.
+Using humor in an attempt to downplay or validate your procrastination problem, either through self-deprecating humor or through the mockery of those who are more productive than you.
+For example, this could involve laughing with your friends about how you’re not able to get things done in college, despite the fact that you’re spending so much money on your degree.

 - Wishful thinking.
-Focusing on what you wish you could accomplish, instead of on what you’re accomplishing in reality, as well as promising yourself that things will be different in the future.
-For example, going to bed after having wasted an entire day, and promising yourself that tomorrow will be different, even though you said the same thing the night before.
+Focusing on what you wish you could accomplish, instead of on what you’re accomplishing in reality, while often promising yourself that things will be different in the future.
+For example, this could involve going to bed after having wasted an entire day, and promising yourself that tomorrow will be different, even though you said the same thing the night before.

 - Exaggerating accomplishments.
 Focusing on the things that you did accomplish, in an attempt to ignore how much you’ve procrastinated.
-For example, saying that even though you didn’t actually start writing your paper, at least you thought of an outline in your head.
+For example, this could involve saying that even though you didn’t actually start writing your paper, at least you thought of an outline in your head.

 - Anger.
 Being upset at the source of the task or of the associated deadlines.
-For example, being mad at a professor for assigning a difficult research assignment that you ended up procrastinating on.
+For example, this could involve being mad at a professor for assigning a difficult research assignment that you ended up procrastinating on.

 - Externalization.
 Blaming your procrastination on external causes, that are out of your control.
-For example, claiming that you can’t start working out, because the gym that was closest to your house just shut down.
+For example, this could involve claiming that you can’t start working out because the gym that was closest to your house shut down.

 - Rumination.
 Fixating on your mistakes and constantly thinking about how you procrastinate.
-For example, spending hours feeling guilty while thinking about how you aren’t able to get anything done, despite the fact that you promised yourself that you will be productive.
+For example, this could involve spending hours feeling guilty while thinking about how you aren’t able to get anything done, despite the fact that you promised yourself that you’ll be productive.

 - Self-blame.
 Criticizing yourself for your procrastination and for your inability to accomplish your goals.
-For example, lying in bed feeling depressed because you know that you’re failing to accomplish anything, despite wanting to make progress in life.
+For example, this could involve lying in bed feeling depressed because you know that you’re failing to accomplish anything, despite wanting to make progress in life.

 - Self-isolation.
 Avoiding others, and avoiding letting others know how bad your procrastination is.
-For example, pretending that you’re able to keep up with your studies, even though in reality you are rapidly falling behind because you just can’t bring yourself to get started on assignments.
+For example, this could involve pretending that you’re able to keep up with your studies, even though in reality you’re rapidly falling behind because you just can’t bring yourself to get started on assignments.

 Note that many of these coping mechanisms are not necessarily specific to procrastination, and can serve as coping mechanisms for other types of similar behaviors.
 Furthermore, note that these coping mechanisms are mostly maladaptive, which means that they are largely viewed as a negative way to deal with your procrastination.

-To learn more about these strategies and about how you can use them, take a look at the guide titled “How to Stop Procrastinating“, or scroll down to the section in this guide on how to stop procrastinating.
+To learn more about these strategies and about how you can use them, take a look at the “How to Stop Procrastinating” guide, or scroll down to the section in this guide on how to stop procrastinating.